 Work-Based Learning Employer and Educator Guides

-In coordination with Iowa’s 15 community colleges, the Iowa Work-Based Learning Intermediary Network, and various trade associations, employers, educators, and other public/private community partners from across the state, the Iowa Department of Education is developing a series of guides to help communities better understand, build, and implement work-based learning opportunities in some of Iowa’s most critical industries.
+In coordination with Iowa’s 15 community colleges, the Iowa Work-Based Learning Intermediary Network, and various trade associations, employers, educators, and other public/private community partners from across the state, the Iowa Department of Education is developing a series of guides, or toolkits, to help communities better understand, build, and implement work-based learning opportunities in some of Iowa’s most critical industries.
 Each industry-specific guide will address special considerations, regulations, resources, and examples of successful programs from across the state

 These new resources will help to better engage with students and job seekers of all ages by providing hands-on learning opportunities earlier in the career planning process.
 Explore the Iowa Work-Based Learning Guide for more general work-based learning guidance and contact Joe Collins to learn more or to be part of this exciting new project.

 - Iowa Health Science Work-Based Learning Toolkit - The Department partnered with the Iowa Department of Public Health, Iowa Hospital Association, Iowa Health Care Association, Iowa Intermediary Network, and Northeast Iowa Community College to begin exploring options for expanding the quantity, quality, and ease of access to high-quality work-based learning opportunities within the health science industry for Iowa students and job seekers.